jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-some breaches, such as those publicly disclosed, are more likely to enter our corpus, while others, such as classified breaches, are less likely.The four figures on the left are an attempt to visualize potential sampling bias.
+some breaches, such as those publicly disclosed, are more likely to enter our corpus, while others, such as classified breaches, are less likely.
+The four figures on the left are an attempt to visualize potential sampling bias.
 Each radial axis is a VERIS enumeration, and we have stacked